Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 This guide provides detailed instructions on utilizing an AWS Lambda function for effective log format transformation and management.

-Additionally, the tool's key capabilities include decompressing .json.gz files for easier access, transforming logs into JSON or NDJSON formats to suit different analytical needs, and offering the flexibility to transfer logs to either internal/external AWS S3 buckets or Azure Blob Storage.
+Additionally, the tool's key capabilities include decompressing .json.gz files for easier access, transforming logs into CEF, LEEF, JSON or NDJSON formats to suit different analytical needs, and offering the flexibility to transfer logs to either internal/external AWS S3 buckets or Azure Blob Storage.

 ## Prerequisites
 - **AWS Knowledge:** A basic understanding of the AWS cloud platform.